zenglab-pku/DISSECT/README.md

   - `detectron2`
   - `joblib`

-For full dependencies, refer to the `requirements.txt` file.
+For full dependencies, refer to the `environment.yml` file.

 ---